redlibrarian/redlibrarian.github.io/_posts/2016-05-18-functional-programming.markdown

 After making a workshop proposal to the [Access Conference](http://accessconference.ca), I began thinking of how I would approach explaining functional programming to programmers who "just don't get it".
-Since the proposal was rejected this year, I thought I would try to get some of these ideas down here.
+When I first looked into functional programming, it made my head hurt - it was a different way of approaching programs.
+It took me several years before I finally got what FP was, and how I could think about working with it.
+Since the Access proposal was rejected this year, I thought I would try to get some of these ideas down here.
 This blog post isn't for experienced programmers, especially not for programmers who already know FP, or LISP, or